wp-plugins/menubar-color-changer/readme.txt

 == Description ==

 Menubar Color Changer allows you to change the color of the black menubar in Twenty Eleven.
 It also adds the customizer to the appearance menu.
+The plugin is easy to use and quick to setup!

 == Installation ==

 1. Upload `menubar-color-changer`-folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Apperance -> Customizer
-4. Change the background color of the menubar and choose if the background is faded.
+4. Change the background color of the menubar and choose if you want the background faded or not.

 == Frequently Asked Questions ==